klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

  1. edit keymap.c
  2. run the python script
  3. upload the JSON output to [QMK Configurator](https://config.qmk.fm/)
- 4. Use the "print keymap layers" tool to grab pictures of the changes.
+ 4. use the "print keymap layers" tool to grab pictures of the changes
+ 5. name the picture the same as the picture of the layer you're changing

 Feature: fn+backspace (on upper right) now swaps the positions of the space and backspace keys on the bottom row to accommodate right-handed people.
 Feature: mouse layer where capslock usually sits on toggle.
 Mouse movement on WASD, clicking on QER, scrolling by holding the center modifier button and using WASD.

 New: Numpad is now for the left hand.
+New: You can now turn the bright red light for backspace on/off by pressing Fn+Backspace.

 **Base** layer:
  - the standard QWERTY keys